demergent-labs/ICRC-1/README.md

 # ICRC-1

-Prototype implementation of the [ICRC-1 standard](https://github.com/dfinity/ICRC-1) in TypeScript.
+Reference implementation of the [ICRC-1 standard](https://github.com/dfinity/ICRC-1) in TypeScript.

 ## Installation